 10. Requirements from Physics (Not Stacked Buffers)

-The released design is 6% heavier, material cost is up, and pilot-line yield is down versus the previous baseline.
+The released design came out 6% heavier, material cost up, pilot-line yield down against the previous baseline.

-This is unmanaged uncertainty in the requirement line, presented as conservatism without traceable ownership.
+That is unmanaged uncertainty in the requirement line, presented as conservatism with no one accountable for any single part of it.

 Physics-first requirement logic